zshimanchik/animals/deployment/readme.md

 14. You can check worker logs in stackdriver logging with filter `resource.type="global"`.
 However it works pretty bad.

-# todo: control autoscaling group via worker -> pubsub -> cloud function -> change autoscaling group
+Done: autoscaling via worker -> pubsub -> cloud function -> change autoscaling group

-# todo: or via custom metric in stackdriver deriving rabbitmq queue length (questionable).
+todo: or via custom metric in stackdriver deriving rabbitmq queue length (questionable).
 Autoscaling via CPU works bad
-# todo: or via cronjob, that will fetch queue length and resize instance group
+todo: or via cronjob, that will fetch queue length and resize instance group
-# todo: migrate workers to containers with COS VMs, so logging will be better and reliable, but will require buidling phase
+todo: migrate workers to containers with COS VMs, so logging will be better and reliable, but will require buidling phase